D-Wave System Documentation¶

 Using Leap’s Hybrid Solvers: introduction to Leap’s quantum-classical hybrid solvers.

 Solver Properties and Parameters Reference: reference documentation for D-Wave’s solvers.

 D-Wave Problem-Solving Handbook: information and references on formulating problems and best practices in quantum computing.

 QPU Solver Datasheet: detailed description of D-Wave’s quantum processing units (QPU).

 QPU-Specific Characteristics: physical properties and anneal schedules of each QPU available through Leap.

-Leap, the quantum cloud service that brings quantum computing to the real world by providing real-time cloud access to D-Wave’s systems, enables you to submit problems to quantum computers, quickly get started writing your quantum applications using a cloud-based IDE, run demos and interactive coding examples, access a community of quantum developers, and administer projects.
+Leap, the quantum cloud service that brings quantum computing to the real world by providing real-time cloud access to D-Wave’s systems, enables you to submit problems to quantum computers, quickly get started writing your quantum applications using a supported IDE, run demos and interactive coding examples, access a community of quantum developers, and administer projects.